Why do asylum-seeking and refugee women need additional support?

 Where does your funding come from?

-Even though we are 100% volunteer run, we still have considerable outgoings.
 We are currently funded by small funding bodies, trusts and private donations.
 To date, we have received funding from Lush Charity Pot, Southwest Foundation, Allen Lane Foundation and East Bristol Commons Trust.
 We only accept and apply for funding from donors who comply with our ethical framework.

 Do you take donations of baby items?